 LG had initially planned to introduce new smartphones only when necessary.
-However, a few months after this decision, it turns out that the brand will present not only a new model for the G range, the LG G7 ThinQ, but also a new model for the V range: the V35 ThinQ.
+However, a few months after this decision, it turns out that the brand thought the time was right for not just the LG G7 ThinQ, but also a new model for the V range: the V35 ThinQ.

 LG follows the trend with a 6-inch, 18:9 format screen

 Apparently, the device should "fit in the palm of your hand".
-The handling of the device should be improved, making it light weight and easy to use with one hand, which in theory, could be hard to achieve with a 6-inch 18:9 ratio screen.
+The handling should be improved, making it lightweight and easy to use with one hand, which in theory, could be hard to achieve with a 6-inch 18:9 ratio screen.